Geoffrey Pyke

 Geoffrey Pyke (9 November 1893 - 21 February 1948) was an English journalist, educationalist, and inventor.

 Pyke came to public attention when he escaped from internment in Germany during World War I. He had travelled to Germany under a false passport, and was soon arrested and interned.

 During the Second World War, Pyke proposed the newly invented material, pykrete, for the construction of the ship Habakkuk.

 Early life

 Geoffrey Nathaniel Joseph Pyke was born on 9 November 1893 in Kensington to Lionel Edward Pyke QC, a barrister, and Mary Rachel Pyke (née Lucas).
 Pyke was the cousin of Magnus Pyke.

-From 1907–1909, Pyke was educated at Wellington College.
+From 1907 to 1909, Pyke was educated at Wellington College.
 At his mother's insistence, Pyke maintained the dress and habits of an Orthodox Jew.
 He became an atheist when he was thirteen.
 The persecution he suffered instilled in him a hatred of and contempt for "The Establishment".
 After two years at Wellington, he was withdrawn, tutored privately and then admitted to Pembroke College, Cambridge, to study law.